usharanikj/Credit_Default_Risk_Scoring/README.md

 - aggregations
 - real-world query performance

-Risk Signals Engine (SQL)
-Customer risk is derived using multiple behavioral and financial signals, each mapped to a score.
+Risk Signals Engine (SQL): Customer risk is derived using multiple behavioral and financial signals, each mapped to a score.

 Key Risk Drivers